navidonskis/silverstripe-content-blocks/README.md

         * Delete or add new markers

 * [Slider](docs/SLIDER.md) - block of slider which hold different types (video, image slider types).

+* [Video](docs/VIDEO.md) - block of video.
+In this video block can be added Vimeo, Youtube URL links, or upload your own video to the server.

 ## Global usage